Home

 Thai suzerainty over the Malay states in the south was enforced to prevent further Burmese transgressions from the south.

-The reign of King Rama I had several significant developments.
 He disciplined the monkhood, established a system of government, enforced law and order and promoted trade.

 Literature flourished during his reign when he wrote the Ramakien based on the Hindu Ramayana epics in 1797.